CsabaDu/CsabaDu.DynamicTestData/README.md

 - However, due to namespace, naming, and parameter changes, **existing implementations will not work without updates**.

 ### Required Changes
-To ensure compatibility with the latest version:
+To ensure compatibility with the latest version (incomplete list):
 - **Namespace updates**
   - `ArgsCode` moved from `DynamicDataSources` → `Statics`
 - **Renamed members**
   - `TestData.TestCase` → `TestData.TestCaseName`
   - `TestDataToArgs(...)` → `TestDataToParams(...)`
 - **Signature changes**
-  - `bool? withExpected` → `PropsCode propsCode`
+  - parameter `bool? withExpected` → `PropsCode propsCode`

-These changes reflect a more robust and extensible architecture.

 ### What to Do
 - Update your test classes and data source references accordingly.